The

 Roberts and the Abundant Life Choir.

-a metaphysical kind of way and surrendered my body to Wonder
+a metaphysical kind of way — and surrendered my body to the Wonder Bread

 during ninth grade Social Studies where Mrs. Munroe, my teacher,

-gave the class two minutes to come up with a simply stated
+the class two minutes to come up with a simply stated motivation

 “What